SavvyPlus/wiki4/aws-infrastructure/global-view-of-the-infrastructure.md

 Then for the Availability Zones (AZs).
 Well for all Dev/Test/Staging just pick the lowest AZ (ie. 2a or 1a).
 For Production and Management, @elpresi and @jamesdaley can assist with this setup (its app specific).

+And finally, not every subnet has a public subnet btw.
+Some just don't need them (for example Dev and Test should remain in-house so shouldn't need a Public subnet).

-## Choosing a Security Group
+## Security Groups
+Security groups have been setup so they correlate to subnets.
+This ensures the basic connectivity will work.

+For example, if you are using the subnet below... aws2_sub_dev_priv_2a

+Then assign security group...
+aws2_sg_dev_priv

+On top of that we can assign what we call "app" security groups for specific services.
+These are specific purposes to allow traffic into public IP addresses.
+These are defined with logical names as per above, though if unsure, contact @jamesdaley.
+Note: These are only necessary for Public subnets.

 ## Naming Conventions

-So here we use a standard naming convention which helps understanding what goes where.
+We use a standard naming convention which helps understanding what goes where.

 It usually goes something like this, here's some examples.